Algodal/Code-Style/CODINGSTYLE.md

 #include "Algorithm/SIMD_divide.h"
 ```

+#Source Files Extensions

+.h for Header Files (mostly for exernal (but can be for internal))
+.c for Code Files (for compilation)
+.i for Internal Files only

+Only create files that I am using.

 ## Source Variables

 Variables are written as SnakeCase.
 Variables are DESCRIPTIVE English Phrases which may be a NOUN